-At the first sight, you might think that Contender book display case that comes with 5 tiered forward facing shelves to display books and four flat shelves in the back for storage, is the best option.
+At the first sight, you might think that Contender book display case which comes with 5 tiered forward-facing shelves to display books and four flat shelves in the back for storage, is the best option.
 But, while I was also excited at first I realized that it’s not unless you place it in the playroom vs bedroom (and naturally, if you even have space for a playroom).

 Why?
 With the storage in the back, you won’t be able to anchor it to the wall to secure it.
 Especially with kids under 2, but even under 3, you need to provide them with a childproof bedroom so they can roam freely (my 15-month-old loves to get out of bed and read in the morning).

 If you are looking for ease of use then I highly recommend checking out the Kid Kraft bookshelves.
 It’s a combination of wood and canvas which makes it really easy for kids to slide the books in place.

 What I love about this model is that the gross motor skills don’t have to be really well developed.
 My one-year-old uses the shelves with ease.

 The con of fully wooden varieties of Montessori bookshelves is that the books can get damaged since young children do not have the best hand-eye coordination.
 That isn’t the case when it comes to the KidKraft version.
 The soft canvas protects the cover of the book.

 Since it is made of flexible canvas, you don’t have to worry about the size of the books that you put in either.